Al-aminI/Colonees/README.md

 ## Overview

-Colonees functions as **"The Kubernetes + Operating System for AI Agents"** — a generic multi-agent orchestration platform where specialist agents collaborate autonomously to research, reason, execute, and deliver on any complex task.
+Colonees is a generic multi-agent orchestration platform where specialist agents collaborate autonomously to research, reason, execute, and deliver on any complex task.

 ### Key Features